Insulin, Medicines, & Other Diabetes Treatments

 Type 2 diabetes

-Many people with type 2 diabetes need diabetes medicines as well.
-These medicines may include diabetes pills or medicines you inject under your skin, such as insulin.
-In time, you may need more than one diabetes medicine to control your blood glucose.
-Even if you do not take insulin, you may need it at special times, such as during pregnancy or if you are in the hospital.
+Many people with type 2 diabetes need to take diabetes medicines as well.
+These medicines may include diabetes pills or medicines you inject, such as insulin.
+Over time, you may need more than one diabetes medicine to control your blood glucose level.
+Even if you do not take insulin, you may need it at special times, such as if you are pregnant or if you are in the hospital for treatment.

 What are the different types of insulin?

-|Short-acting, also called regular||Within 30 minutes after injection||2 to 3 hours||3 to 6 hours|
+|regular, also called short-acting||30 minutes||2 to 3 hours||3 to 6 hours|

-|Intermediate-acting||2 to 4 hours after injection||4 to 12 hours||12 to 18 hours|
+|intermediate-acting||2 to 4 hours||4 to 12 hours||12 to 18 hours|

 What are the different ways to take insulin?